genomicsclass/book/pages/association_tests.md

 ## [1] 2.25
 ```

-Now to compute p-value we don't use the OR directly, we assume that there is no association between genotype and disease and compute what we expect to see in each cell.
-Note under the null that 200 and 50 individuals in each group were assigned disease with the same probability.
-If this is the case then the probability of disease is
+To compute a p-value we don't use the OR directly.
+We instead assume
+that there is no association between genotype and disease, and then
+compute what we expect to see in each *cell* of the table (note: this use of
+the word "cell" refers to elements in a matrix or table and has
+nothing to do with biological cells).
+Under the null hypothesis,
+the group with 200 individuals and the group with 50 individuals were
+each randomly assigned the disease with the same probability.
+If this
+is the case, then the probability of disease is:

 ```r